The mall during peak fall foliage in Central Park in NYC

 Megan-at-Rolfs Christmas restaurant in NYC

-Located at 281 3rd Avenue is one of the BEST festive spots in the city and most famous Christmas-themed restaurants in New York!
-This Gramercy, Old-World German restaurant is well-known for it’s transformation to a festive holiday winter wonderland!
+One of the most famous festive spots in the city and most famous Christmas-themed restaurants in New York is best visited before Thanksgiving!
+This Gramercy, Old-World German restaurant is well-known for it’s transformation to what feels like you’re inside a giant Christmas tree with a canopy of thousands of ornaments dangling from the ceiling with a few creepy dolls thrown in the mix.

-This is truly one of the best things to do in NYC at Christmas and ways to kick off the holiday season during November in New York City!
+This is truly one of the most famous things to do in NYC at Christmas and ways to kick off the holiday season during November in New York City before all the crowds and lines!

 If you can’t get a reservation (it’s by phone only and you’re considered lucky if you’re able to get in touch – they do everything here old-school – even the reservations are all done by pencil in a book), don’t worry they do have a bar you may be able to get a seat at, but expect a wait.
 One way to avoid long queues is to come right when they open for lunch, the closer to Christmas the more busy it gets.